-- 4.17 Good design is a key aspect of sustainable development.
+- 4.16 Good design is a key aspect of sustainable development.
 It creates better places in which people live and work.
-It is fundamental to what the planning and development process should deliver and ensures that new development contributes positively to the local environment and therefore, enhances the quality of life for residents. - 4.18 The NPPF highlights the importance the government attaches to good design and the important role that neighbourhood plans18 can play in identifying the special qualities of each area and explaining how this should be reflected in new development.
+It is fundamental to what the planning and development process should deliver and ensures that new development contributes positively to the local environment and therefore, enhances the quality of life for residents. - 4.17 The NPPF highlights the importance the government attaches to good design and the important role that neighbourhood plans18 can play in identifying the special qualities of each area and explaining how this should be reflected in new development.
 In addition, the national design guide19, which forms part of national planning practice guidance, sets out the characteristics of well-designed places and demonstrates what good design means in practice.
 The national model design code provides further detailed guidance to promote successful design.
 There are several good practice guidance documents that can help inform the design of development, such as Building for a Healthy Life20, which is a government endorsed industry standard for well-designed homes and neighbourhoods.
-Local communities, local authorities and developers are encouraged to use it to guide discussions about creating good places to live.
+Local communities, local authorities and developers are encouraged to use it to guide discussions about creating good places to live. - 4.18 As part of the preparation of the plan, the steering group identified what good design means in the parish.
+This is captured within policy BR2.
+Policy BR2 will support the delivery of all the plan objectives.